 Health History and Immunization Record

 Virginia State law requires all full-time students enrolling for the first time in a four-year public institution to provide a health history and an official immunization record.
-The university further requires all full-time students (including previously matriculated students) and any other student eligible for services, as determined by their department, to provide documentation of meeting the immunization requirements and a physician-documented medical history performed within the twelve months preceding his/her initial enrollment.
+The university further requires all full-time students (including previously matriculated students) and any other student eligible for services, as determined by their department, to provide documentation of meeting the immunization requirements within the twelve months preceding their initial enrollment.
 The Health Center will not accept the form if the physician completing and signing the form is a family member.

 In the event a student is diagnosed as having a transmittable disease which must be reported to the State Department of Health, the university reserves the right to determine, on a case-by-case basis, whether it should establish conditions to limit or prohibit the student’s continued participation in the university community in the interest of public health and/or the health of the student.
 The Director of the Student Health Service is empowered to make this decision with consultation as appropriate.
-Specific conditions may include, but will not be limited to, periodic medical/counseling procedures, confinement to the Student Health Center, reassignment or removal from the residence halls, and/or a medical withdrawal from the university.
+Specific conditions may include, but will not be limited to, periodic medical/counseling procedures, confinement to the Student Health Center, reassignment, or removal from the residence halls, and/or a medical withdrawal from the university.
 If, in the opinion of the Director, the student’s situation requires the immediate exclusion from the residence halls or the campus, the university will consider such action temporary until the student has an opportunity to receive a full review of the matter by the Director of the Student Health Service.
 For a list of reportable diseases to which this policy may apply, see the Virginia Department of Health web site.

 Medical and Emotional Emergencies